smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

      * If there are no enum values unknown to SDL, the proxy forwards the request to SDL Core without changes.

      * If some of the enum values are unknown to SDL Core the proxy should:
-          * Filter out all RPC’s unsupported enum values including nested RPC’s if those are present, before making a request to make sure it is compliant with the current spec
+          * Filter out all RPCs' unsupported enum values including nested RPCs if those are present, before making a request to make sure it is compliant with the current spec
-          * Log on warning level with «unsupported_values» (enum’s/struct’s names)
+          * Log a warning level with «unsupported_values» (enum’s/struct’s names)

   **Note**: For `RegisterAppInterface` to filter we should use version of PROTOCOL, but not the MOBILE_API according to system’s flow. **iOS** should be extended with similar mechanism in order to encapsulate filtering logic.